hashkat/hashkat/docs/tutorial03.md

   use_hashtag_probability:
     0.5
 ```
+Note items after **#** are comments to assist the user and are ignored by the compiler.

 Since the number of agents in this simulation will remain constant, the 'add' rate will be 0 (not shown).
 We will only use one type of agent, 'Standard'.
 The 'Celebrity' agent_type is named but not added ('add: 0').
 'Celebrity' agents will be used in [Tutorial 5](http://docs.hashkat.org/en/latest/tutorial05/) and onward.

 We leave the the output section of **INFILE.yaml** as in Tutorial 1, to produce as many data files for analysis as possible.
 The tweet and retweets rates are as in Tutorial 1, 1 per 100 simulated minutes.
 The follow_ranks_threshold and weight entries, Ideologies and Regions sections have also remained the same.

 ```python
 agents: